jason-fox/fox.jason.splash/README.md

 ### Automatically displaying a splash screen when running a build job

 The plugin is pre-configured to run as part of the `depend.preprocess.pre` build step.
-Running any ordinary build job will display a random cat photo.
+Running any ordinary build job will display a placeholder image, a random cat photo, an anime character or xkcd comic strip.

 ```console
 PATH_TO_DITA_OT/bin/dita -f pdf -o out -i document.ditamap